weeebr/dizzlefolio/README.md

 ## Contributing

-We appreciate any contributions to Investbrain!
+We appreciate any contributions to Dizzlefolio!
 Please open a pull request on our [Github repository](https://github.com/investbrainapp/investbrain).
 Here are some ideas for first time contributors:

 - Improve our documentation
 - Create new market data providers